Wednesday Night Worlds Racing

 I have the power!
 Don't get caught up with C rating, at the club level it just doesn't matter.
 While we run 2s lipos and most now are LiHv (high voltage, 4.35v) you can still only charge them to 4.2v per cell (8.4v total) for racing.

-I like my 2wd heavier than min weight so a larger pack is the easiest way to add some weight near the middle of the car.
-A common 2wd battery is the 5100mah redline pack from Gens Ace (~210g).
+I like my 2wd heavier than min weight, ~1550g, so a larger pack is one way to add some weight near the middle of the car.
+Your 2nd option is a lighter pack and add some weight under it if needed, its easy to test this back to back to see what you like.
+Gens ace has their new redline 2.0 line with a 4200 pack (~157g)at a good price.
+A heavier option is the 5100mah redline pack from Gens Ace (~210g).
 Plenty of power and easily capable of running back to back with a bump-up even with a power sucking mod motor.

 Gens ACE Li-Po 130C 5100mAh 7.6V HV Hard Case 5mm Bullet